Learning-augmented count-min sketches via Bayesian nonparametrics: CMS for range queries under DP priors

-Our ``direct" proof-method to the CMS-DP can be readily extended to compute the posterior distribution \eqref{eq:maintoprove2}.
-We outline this extension for any arbitrary $s\geq1$, and then we present an explicit example for $s=2$.
-To simplify the notation, we remove the subscript $n$ from $h_{n}$.
-That is, for the hash function $h\sim\mathcal{H}$ we are interest in computing the posterior distribution
+Hereafter we show that the ``Bayesian" proof of Section \ref{sec2} can be readily extended to the computation of the posterior distribution \eqref{eq:maintoprove2}.
+We outline this extension for any range $s\geq1$, and then we present an explicit example for $s=2$.
+To simplify the notation, we remove the subscript $n$ from $h_{n}$ and $\mathbf{c}_n$.
+Then, we are interested in computing the posterior distribution